nicolasduval/datalab-api/README.md

 ## ProjectComment

-When createing a new ProjectComment, the record must be associated with a `Project ID` and `User ID` reaord using
+When createing a new ProjectComment, the record must be associated with a `Project ID` and `User ID` record using
 the `project_id:` and `user_id:` attribues.

 ##### Attributes